Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Whenever possible, we urge people to communicate things upfront rather than throw an error after the fact, this is kind of a big deal heuristic for usability (error prevention and communicating system status are explained in our UX Heuristics article if you’re curious).

-Trigger: mouse over the drag affordance area
+Trigger: Mouse is over the drag affordance area

 A list item in the hover state

-Trigger: mouse click or press on mobile
+Trigger: Mouse click, or press on mobile

 In motion